AmundRekve/Homelab-DAM/README.md

 # 🏠 Homelab-DAM

-> A personal homelab running on three physical machines — a Proxmox cluster with Kubernetes on top.
+> A personal homelab running on three physical machines, a Proxmox cluster with Kubernetes on top.
 Everything is a work in progress, continuously expanded and improved over time.

 ---